 Facts About Miwa Somen

-Noodles that are stored for a longer period of time are considered high-class.
+Noodles that people store for a longer period of time are considered high-class.
 The ideal aging process is at least one full year.
-Older noodles are smoother and firmer which makes it high-grade as well.
+Older noodles are smoother and firmer which makes them high-grade as well.

 Miwa Somen may smell like oil due to one of its main ingredients but washing and boiling the noodles will not reduce the flavor of the noodles.

-It is best to keep Miwa Somen up to three years and six months in maximum.
-Make sure that it is properly sealed when stored.
-Since the noodles can easily absorb odor, it’s best to store it in a plastic container that is spill-proof.
-To eat it after storage, just sprinkle cold water on the noodles.
+It is best to keep Miwa Somen up to three years and six months at maximum.
+Make sure that you properly seal it when you store it.
+Since the noodles can easily absorb odor, it’s best to store them in a plastic container that prevents spills.
+To eat them after storage, just sprinkle cold water on the noodles.
+Producers classify Miwa Somen by how thin the noodles are.
+The thinner the noodles are, the higher the grade they categorize it.

-Since Miwa Somen have become popular even to tourists, it is also served as in-flight meals up to date.
+Since Miwa Somen have become popular even to tourists, airlines also serve it as in-flight meals up to date.

 How to Make Miwa Somen?

-Nowadays, traditional methods of making Somen are still used.
-The dough is kneaded well after mixing salt, water, and rice flour.
-It is stretched with the help of vegetable oil before being flattened and let to dry.
+Nowadays, makers still use traditional methods of making Somen.
+They knead the dough well after mixing salt, water, and rice flour.
+They stretch it with the help of vegetable oil before flattening it and letting it dry.

 One tedious process of making Somen is the drying or aging method.
-The pulled noodles are hung on drying poles that are more than 6 feet high.
-Each noodle is hung separately on thin bars connected to the poles to prevent them from sticking together.
-Once completely dried, noodles are cut into bundle serving using a knife.
-Then, it is wrapped into thin strips of paper.
+Workers hang the pulled noodles on drying poles that are more than 6 feet high.
+They hang each noodle separately on thin bars connected to the poles to prevent them from sticking together.
+Once completely dried, workers cut the noodles into bundle servings using a knife.
+Then, they wrap them in thin strips of paper.

-Moisture is an enemy to Miwa Somen because it causes mold to the noodles.
-To prevent this, noodles must be stored in a place with low humidity and with no direct exposure to sunlight.
-Place it in a closed food container if it will be stored for a long period of time.
-This way, mold generation and pests will be suppressed.
+Moisture is an enemy to Miwa Somen because it causes mold on the noodles.
+To prevent this, you must store noodles in a place with low humidity and with no direct exposure to sunlight.
+Place them in a closed food container if you will store them for a long period of time.
+This way, you will suppress mold generation and pests.

-For cold Somen, the noodles are washed with iced cold water to cool it down before serving it.
+For cold Somen, cooks wash the noodles with iced cold water to cool them down before serving them.

 Recipes for Miwa Somen